xeu974/freeday-doc/docs/first-usage.md

 When running Freeday for the first time, you need to go on the Welcome page so you can create the first administrator account.

-Run `docker logs freeday-api` to display Freeday API logs and get the Welcome URL from there.
+Run `docker logs freeday` to display Freeday logs and get the Welcome URL from there.

-> Note: The Welcome URL will appear in the API logs only if there is no user in database
+> Note: The Welcome URL will appear in logs only if there is no user in database

 ## Slack bot